leonardlan/myTools/debug_checklist.md

 10. Diff env var on farm and local
 11. Run on higher CPU machine

-Reasons for failure:
+### Reasons for failure:
 - No Camera present in scene
-    - No license found for renderer
+- [No license found](#No-available-license) for renderer or plug-in (ie. Nuke Optical Flare)
 - License server going down may cause render to stop and sleep indefinitely.
 Example Katana log:

         2019-04-04 12:59:12,931 katana                       [ INFO     ] R50004 {WARNING} License warning - code 113: No route to host
-        2019-04-04 12:59:12,931 katana                       [ INFO     ] R50004 {CONTINUED} license source: 9010@vmlic01.bron.local
+        2019-04-04 12:59:12,931 katana                       [ INFO     ] R50004 {CONTINUED} license source: port@machine.name
         2019-04-04 13:06:52,759 katana                       [ INFO     ] R50004 {WARNING} License warning - license server connection re-established

         Render process went to sleep mode and did not recover.

-Possible:
+### Possible:
 - File system not set up or mounted correctly.
 See `df -h`
 - Permission denied.
 Run `777 PATH_TO_FILE_OR_FOLDER`
 - Cannot connect to a server